Zettlr/zettlr-docs/docs/en/academic/projects.md

 # Projects

-Since version `0.18`, Zettlr supports projects.
 Projects are a way to simplify the concatenation and export of more than a single file.
 They allow you to split up one single project into several different files to work on.
 You can portion your work into several files and only in the end glue them together and export them as one single PDF file.
 Also, Zettlr projects allow you to better finegrain your PDF exports.
 With projects you can, for instance, command Zettlr to create a title page or a table of contents as well.

 ![project_directory.png](../img/project_directory.png)